deepblue597/beaver/README.md

 - output_topic → optional for where the data will be sent
 - data → reference to the data component we have defined
 - algorithm → reference to the algorithm component we have defined
-- metric → reference to 1 or more metric components that we have defined
+- metrics → reference to 1 or more metric components that we have defined

 example